necordjs/necord.org/content/cli.md

 ---

 The [Necord Schematics](https://www.npmjs.com/package/@necord/schematics) is a collection of schematics that helps you to initialize, develop, and maintain your Necord applications.
-It assists in multiple ways, including scaffolding the project, serving it in development mode, and building and bundling the application for production distribution.
 It embodies best-practice architectural patterns to encourage well-structured apps.

 ## Installation